 First thing’s first – brainstorm and establish an objective.
 This goes for both businesses and agencies alike.
 Businesses need to work out who their ideal customer is and try to create audience or customer biographies (archetypes that include details about demographics and interests, etc.).
 Agencies will need to get together with their clients and discuss in-depth who they want to target and do the same, making sure they have a comprehensive understanding of their client’s brand.

 You should also determine early on what metrics you’ll use to measure your successes and failures.
 Remember to go beyond the more obvious vanity metrics of retweets and likes and document other things such as web referrals and conversion rates.
-Ensure you fully understand how each of your platforms work and take into consideration why you’d be posting there in the first place.
+Ensure you fully understand how each of your platforms and social media management tools work and take into consideration why you’d be posting there in the first place.

 Don’t bite off more than you can chew.
 Think carefully about what’s realistic for your company in terms of team capacity and skill-set.
 Is it feasible to make 4 videos a week for example?
 Make a plan of how often you’d like your varying forms of content to appear and work to the strengths of your team.
 Their hard work will ultimately determine the success of your strategy.